rupesh43210/PTaS/README.rst

 + Subdomain takeovers detection
 + Log4Shell (CVE-2021-44228) detection

-Wapiti supports both GET and POST HTTP methods for attacks.
+Tool supports both GET and POST HTTP methods for attacks.
 It also supports multipart and can inject payloads in filenames (upload).
 Display a warning when an anomaly is found (for example 500 errors and timeouts)
 Makes the difference between permanent and reflected  XSS vulnerabilities.